 Note: The overnight express fee is generally \$20 for most deliveries in the United States, however, if you reside in a rural area in the U.S. the charge could be higher.
-If you reside in Alaska, Hawaii, or Puerto Rico, the overnight fee will be higher, and you could be charged as much as \$30.00.
+If you reside in Alaska, Hawaii, Puerto Rico or request overnight express to a PO Box, the overnight fee will be higher and you could be charged as much as \$30.00.
 If you request overnight express to Guam, the fee charge could be as much as \$70 or more.
 Your account will be charged accordingly.

-WIRE TRANSFER - A wire Transfer should take place within 48 to 72 hours of processing your request for a distribution of shares.
+WIRE TRANSFER - A wire Transfer should take place within 48 to 72 hours of processing your request for a redemption of shares.
+Please complete the Wire Transfer Information and attach a voided check.